jaywhy13/proverbs-for-code/README.md

 - [ ] Disregard a suggestion and get another in it's place
 - [ ] Clear all suggestions

+## Updating the image

+Once changes have been merged into main, there's a Github action that deploys the image to Docker Hub.
+The image is tagged with the latest commit hash and the latest tag.

 ## Use Cases